IND Sixth Avenue Line: Sixth Avenue express tracks and the Chrystie Street Connection

 On April 19, 1961, ground was broken for a $22 million project to build two express tracks between the West Fourth Street and 34th Street–Herald Square stations.
 The express tracks were built 80 ft beneath the surface.
 The construction was done in two portions.
 The first section was between West 9th and 19th Streets, and the second section was between West 19th and 31st Streets.
 The express tracks were part of an $80 million subway improvement program that began with the reconstruction of the DeKalb Avenue station in Brooklyn.
 The second phase of construction was the Chrystie Street Connection, which would connect the BMT lines coming over the Manhattan Bridge and the Williamsburg Bridge with the IND Houston Street Line.
-There was also to be a new two-track spur line between West 52nd and 58th Streets with a terminal at 57th Street.
+There was also to be a new two-track spur line between West 52nd and 58th Streets with a terminal at 57th Street to allow trains to short turn.
 The two projects would allow 45 additional trains per hour, carrying a combined 90,000 passengers, to enter Manhattan during rush hours.

 However, the section between 9th and 19th Streets soon experienced various delays: although it had started in April 1961, work was halted by a water main break in 1962, and by July 1963, the work was only 20 percent complete.
 Construction on the section between West 19th and 31st Streets was further along: it had started in the middle of 1961, and was 60 percent complete in July 1963.
 The first section was 88 percent complete on June 30, 1965, and the second section was 99 percent complete on that date.
 Between West 55th and 58th Street, a third of the structural work was done by this date.
 No stations were constructed along the new express tracks, but provisions were incorporated into the design of the tunnel to permit the addition of future lower level stations at 14th Street and 23rd Street without disturbances to train operation.